 “A boy with a mat in a town that lost its’ faith.”
-Gabe reminded the towns folk how to pray.
+Gabe reminded the townsfolk how to pray.
 Something the people of Promise hadn’t done in a very long time.
-Because of all the discouraging and hopeless circumstances that had befallen them.
+Since all the discouraging and hopeless circumstances had befallen them.

 I Am Gabriel was originally released in 2012, is 93 min and can be seen on YouTube or PureFlix, You can also purchase the DVD online at Amazon or your neighborhood Walmart.

 To some, this may be a low-budget film with low-budget special effects.
 But the movie possesses the highest effects of all—What corporate prayer and faith in God can really do!
 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new!
 (2 Corinthians 5:17)If your life is barren and you’ve lost hope.
 This is definitely a must-see.
 This movie has a five-star rating and is listed in the Top Rated Christian Movies list.
 I Am Gabriel is worth the revisit.